A to Z of Information

 Should your child be required to take medication during school hours the school must be advised and the appropriate consent form completed.
 Medication must be handed into the school office and it will be administered from there as needed.

 Newsletters are an important way of communicating with each family.
-Newsletters are sent weekly on a Wednesday.
-These are emailed to each family, uploaded to our website HERE and also placed on our Linc Ed - Hero app.
+Newsletters are sent weekly on a Friday.
+These are uploaded to our website HERE and also placed on our Linc Ed - Hero app.

 Parent / Student / Teacher Conferences